nhoizey/pack11ty/src/pages/documentation/assets.md

 Critical and additional CSS are thus a little tied to their JavaScript counterparts, which are entries for Rollup.

-::: note
+::: info
 [Pack11ty]{.pack11ty} initialy used `postcss` and a few plugins to generate CSS, but it was not as complete as full Sass, and the npm scripts were a mess.
-Look at the Pull Request that changed this to Rollup and Sass if you want to compare.
+Look at [the Pull Request that changed this to Rollup and Sass](https://github.com/nhoizey/pack11ty/pull/13) if you want to compare.
 :::

 # Dev mode with Live Reload